 - Vulcan Statue: In Birmingham, the world's largest cast iron statue stands at a neck-craning 56 feet tall.
 Vulcan, the Roman god of the fire and forge, represents the state's roots in the iron and steel industry.
 He's kind of a big deal - in his 100th birthday year of 2004, the park drew more than 100,000 visitors.

 - Cathedral Caverns State Park: Located in Woodville, this state park offers cave tours, campsites, backpacking and hiking.
 It has the widest entrance of any commercial cave in the world, and features a sparkly Gemstone Mine with a gem mining experience available to all ages.
 It's fun AND pretty.

 - Talladega Superspeedway: AKA NASCAR's "biggest and baddest" track, this is located in Lincoln, and features the annual NASCAR race that fans lose sleep waiting for - the GEICO 500.
 The race runs 188 laps, covering just over 500 miles.
 Now that's a lotta high-speed left turns.

 - Alligator Alley: Located in Summerdale, this swamp sanctuary has an elevated boardwalk featuring a too-close-for-comfort view of hundreds of alligators and different kinds of wildlife.
 If you're into staring one of mankind's biggest natural predators practically right in the face, this is the place for you.

 Movin' on in, in Alabama

 Alright folks, that's our little guide to all things house-buying in Alabama, brought to you with a bit of fun insider's info for an added treat.
-While there's always WAY more to learn about a state than we could possibly cover (umm, we've got other things to do), we're hoping we've at least helped to answer some of your questions.
+While there's always WAY more to learn about a state than we could possibly cover, we're hoping we've at least helped to answer some of your questions.